My Jean/ne: The Spirit of the Flowers Keep Watch

-My Jeanne Baret (2018-ongoing) is a research-based project concerning the life of Jeanne Baret, an 18th-century French peasant woman who, disguised as a man, became the first woman to circumnavigate the globe.
+My Jean/ne (2018-ongoing) is a research-based project investigating the life of Jeanne Baret Dubernat, an 18th-century French herbswoman who, disguised as a man, became the first woman to circumnavigate the globe.
 Using photographs, videos, and still-life arrangements, I create works that transcend Jeanne's life and circumstances, connecting her story with my own: my passions, sympathies, and belief in the universal power of art to heal and transcend the world's iniquities.

-Today the plant Baret helped botanize, the ubiquitous bougainvillea, is grown throughout the world.
-But like so many stories of women throughout history, the fullness of her story may never be known or told.
+Today the plant Baret Dubernat helped botanize, the ubiquitous bougainvillea, is known throughout the world.
+But her full story, like so many stories of women and other marginalized people throughout history, may never be fully known or told.

-No matter what, I will continue to feed this lake.
+No matter what, I will continue to feed this ever-deepening lake.